In simple words Service Level Indicators

 Also note that the burn rate can be higher than {{ burnRate }}x.

-Warning: The alert is too "jumpy" and will trigger too often.
 This may lead to alert fatigue or even worse: ignoring the alerts.

-Note: The time to resolve (TTR) is too short for a human to react.
 It is strongly recommended to automate the incident resolution instead of relying on human response to alerts.

 Warning: Remember that the alert will trigger after {{ percL10n(longWindowPerc) }} of the error budget is consumed!
 That error budget is for {{ sloWindow.humanTime }}.